 SAB typically holds an audition in early September for 11-18 year olds with previous experience for the Winter Term that begins that same month.
 See the auditions page for the most up-t0-date information on the upcoming audition date and times.

 Where will the audition take place?

-The September audition will be held onsite in SAB’s studios at Lincoln Center in the Samuel B. and David Rose Building (165 W. 65th Street, New York, NY 10023).
+The September audition is held at SAB’s studios at Lincoln Center in the Samuel B. and David Rose Building (165 W. 65th Street, New York, NY 10023).
 Visit this link for directions